No passwords, No popups, No cost

 A. Hi, David.

-John implies that the rivets are cadmium plated steel; I can't see how you would put an unplated steel fastener (whether a rivet or a screw) in an aluminum aircraft skin -- so I am assuming that the rivets are cadmium plated steel, as he claims.
+John implies that the rivets are cadmium plated steel; I can't see how you would put an unplated steel fastener (whether a rivet or a screw) in an aluminum aircraft skin -- so I am assuming that the rivets are cadmium plated steel, as he implies.

 Regards,